chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 The date at which the user was created.

-    # User have to be a week old to have a key
+    # Users have to be a week old to have a key
     describe aws_iam_access_keys.where { user_created_date > Date.now - 7 }
       it { should_not exist }
     end